Rezūm BPH Treatment

 Patients should carefully consider each option before deciding on their BPH treatment plan.
 Rezūm is most successful in patients who meet the following criteria:

-- Men who have decided to discontinue taking BPH medication.
+- Men who are looking for an alternative to medication.